(See also Overview of Bacterial Skin Infections.)

 Erysipelas causes a shiny, painful, red, raised patch on the skin.
 The edges have distinct borders and do not blend into the nearby normal skin.
 The patch feels warm and firm to the touch.
 It occurs most frequently on the legs and face.
+In some forms of erysipelas, blisters form on the skin.
 People often have a high fever, chills, and a general feeling of illness (malaise).

 Antibiotics given by mouth, such as penicillin, can cure the infection.
-For a severe infection, intravenous penicillin is needed.
+For a severe infection or an infection of the face, penicillin or vancomycin is given by vein.
 Cold packs and drugs for pain may relieve discomfort.
 Fungal foot infections may be an entry site for infection and may require treatment with antifungal drugs to prevent recurrence.

 Compression stockings can be used to lessen swelling caused by leg erysipelas.

 |Generic Name||Select Brand Names|